 This blog outlines the opportunities of Mobility as a Service (MaaS) and the challenges in applying MaaS in a local scope.
-Additionally, what is perhaps of the highest interest, I will also describe a real life case example from the South Carelia region.
+Additionally, what is perhaps of the highest interest, I will also describe a real-life case example from the South Carelia region.

-Mobility as a Service (MaaS) is going to transform the way we experience traveling, commuting and ultimately, the way how we perceive vehicle ownership.
-New door-to-door services are emerging combining physical mobility and digital services to produce high quality amenities to meet the users’ needs.
+Mobility as a Service (MaaS) is going to transform the way we experience traveling, commuting, and ultimately, the way how we perceive vehicle ownership.
+New door-to-door services are emerging combining physical mobility and digital services to produce high-quality amenities to meet the users’ needs.
 As the connectivity grows, more and more transport service chains will work seamlessly together forming a comprehensive grid for customers to travel as they please.

 As public services are under budget pressure, many municipalities may have to consider undesirable cuts to services.
 One service being public transportation.
-As public transport costs are high where distances are vast and user base is steadily decreasing, how can communities make sure that the residents can still get to wherever they would be going?
+As public transport costs are high where distances are vast and the user base is steadily decreasing, how can communities make sure that the residents can still get to wherever they would be going?
 An elderly person who relies on family for the weekly groceries?
 A person who wants to go to the optician in the nearest city and doesn’t have a car?

 Take a cab and pay possibly hundreds for the trip?